 This is modern version of a Classic Sailing Skiff.
 Made by B&B Yacht Designs and called the "Amada" this boat was one that many first cut their teeth on as they entered the world of sailing.
 This boat is ready to be sailed again or to be used a display piece.
 It is in very good overall condition.

 Built at Apprentice Shop in Maine/2001.
 Near bristol condition!
 Boats cost was 12,000 in 2001.
 16ft 125lb The A-shop made 2sets of leather collared oars, 2 push poles, grub box, sprit-rig, gaff-rig, leather bailer, and a full canvas cover..the works.
 The sails have topping lift lines which are very handy when necessary to reduce sail area in too strong of winds.
 The bronze oarlocks were cast from the Mystic Seaport molds.
 The planks below the waterline were bedded in Sikaflex to resist displacement from trailer vibration, of which over the last 15 years there has been virtually none.
 It lives on a like-new aluminum Trailex trailer Painted with Kirby paint from Maine 16' foot pole for rail birds, the 10' pole for ducking (used for pushing boat in marshes when hunting) The bronze edges on the stems and bottom protect it when bumping and scraping on things.
 Construction is cedar planking on white oak with steam bent ribs and copper rivets.

 16' Feet 1929 Old Town Canoe

 1929 with paperwork.
-Excellent condition.
+Excellent condition save for some fraying of the canvas at the bow and stern which requires attention.
 Was stored under an enclosed porch for many years.
 Just discovered when cleaning out uncle's home (who was 93).
 Canvas only thing not original on this canoe.
-According to paperwork, hull was originally red.
+According to paperwork, hull was originally painted red.
 Water tight.

 16 Feet 1915 Mace Eaton